 Unless the only time you watch TV is while you’re on the treadmill, you’ll likely sit less and move more once you quit the habit, improving your health and burning more calories, potentially leading to weight loss.
 “Even people who go the gym regularly can benefit from moving,” says Dr. Dow.
 “Just one hour of sitting can increase your risk of future disease, which is why it’s sometimes referred to as ‘sitting disease‘ by doctors.”
 You may also start to eat more intuitively, enjoying your meals more and even eating less.
 “Watching TV is a passive activity, meaning that you’re not necessarily asking yourself whether or not you want to continue watching what you’re watching—you usually just watch it until it’s done,” explains Katherine Schaffer, an New York City-based licensed psychotherapist.
 “The same goes for eating while you’re watching TV—you’re not usually checking in with yourself and asking whether or not you’re really hungry—you usually just eat until your snack is done.”

 How often do we say or think, “I just don’t have time for that?”
 In fact, 75 percent of parents claim to be too busy to read to their children at night.
 “Being ‘busy’ has become part of modern expression, but we have more control of our time than we realize,” says Austin.
 With more time in your schedule, and less distraction blaring from the TV set, you might think to do things for others that you wouldn’t normally do, like reading to your child more often or sending a handwritten card, either for a loved one’s birthday or just because.
 “The cutting back of meaningless tasks to accomplish the meaningful is empowering,” reminds Austin.

 “With the rise of programming costs, ditching traditional cable and satellite providers is gaining momentum,” explains Austin.
 “If your current programming costs you $100 a month, $1,200 can provide a pleasurable annual vacation or the opportunity to invest in that home improvement project that you have been contemplating.”
 And there’s another monetary potential—just think of the cash you’ll save by avoidance of annoying and manipulative advertisements, especially if the kids are watching!
 The time saved from sitting in front of the TV might also encourage you to seek out other ways to save.
 “Take a night to see where your money is going each month and what you’re bringing in,” suggests Patel.
-“You might be surprised at what you might find and how you might save or use that extra money."
-Adopt the habits of great money-savers.
+“You might be surprised at what you might find and how you might save or use that extra money.”
+Here are cable TV alternatives that will save you money.

 If and when you do decide to put TV back into your life, you’ll most likely be more selective about what type of shows, channels, or programming you watch.
 “After taking a reasonable break, you’ll realize that time is precious and learn to devote it only to programs you’re truly interested in, instead of just watching whatever is on,” explains Dr. Odessky.